Freedeck/Susdeck/README.md

 Susdeck is love.
 Susdeck is life.
 Susdeck is not a Stream Deck.
 Susdeck is a macro pad meant to model a Stream Deck with macro capabilities.
-Susdeck does not play sounds, it is meant to control your computer with minimal ease like a Stream Deck.
-You'll need to set up your own soundboard, keybinds, icons (if wanted) if you want a setup like mine.
-For the soundboard, I recommend [Soundux](https://github.com/Soundux/Soundux).
 So far, Susdeck only officially supports iOS.

 ## Join the Discord!